why (not) me?

 Sense of humor

 I cannot stress how vitally important it is to be able to laugh at yourself - especially when it seems like there is nothing to laugh at.
 Life is funny.
 YOU are funny.
 Ridiculous, even.
 If you can't laugh at yourself, who can?
-Honestly, I don't know how people go through their days without breaking up every once in a while.
+Honestly, I don't know how people go through their days without cracking up every once in a while.
 I think people take themselves way too seriously.

 Without these things, I imagine this disease would be hell.
 I immerse myself in the small moments of happiness, when I can.
 Feelings are fleeting, so I have to relish those happy moments, as if they are all I have, because they truly are.
 It’s all any of us have.
 Right in front of us.